rethinkdb/horizon-docs/install.md

 If RethinkDB isn't running, start its server.

-Start Fusion's server in development mode:
+Start Horizon's server in development mode:

-    fusion --dev
+    horizon --dev

-The Fusion server's home URI appears to be `http://localhost:8181/fusion/`, and it actually serves `fusion.js` under that URI, regardless of what else it says.
+The Horizon server's home URI appears to be `http://localhost:8181/fusion/`, and it actually serves `fusion.js` under that URI, regardless of what else it says.

 Running examples: